curvance/Curvance-CantinaCompetition/README.md

 9. Internal
 10. Private as the end of the contract

+### A/B state variables
+Instead of booleans, we use 0, 1, 2 (0 for false, 1/2 for true) in hotpath areas to minimize runtime gas costs such as our Reentryguard implementation.

+### Precompiled selectors
+In instances of 3 or more calls to a specific custom error, uint256 selectors are pre calculated and stored as documented constants with direct reversion to minimize runtime gas costs, while also decreasing smart contract size.

+### Permissioned function validation
+Rather than modifiers we utilize internal functions with direct action control checks as we'd prefer an extra JUMP call than having to inline many instances of permissioning checks, this is to decrease smart contract size.

+For adding new risk to the system (e.g. adding a new asset), elevated permissioning is required, while removing risk from the system (pausing a market function) has standard dao permissioning.

 ### Linting
 - Prettier is set to have `printWidth` of 79 however comments sometimes do not take this, but are enforced in code review.
 Please ensure your commented lines do not exceed 79 characters.